arlenawu/election-analysis/README.md

 >ID#2, County2, Candidate2

 ### Potential Improvements
 One very useful modification to the script that would improve its functionality would be to launch a file-selection window that would enable the user to choose which file (set of voter data) to use upon starting the program.
+Then the user would not need to follow a specific naming format or file path.
+Another improvement could be to allow the voter data columns within the election results file to be ordered in any way, so long as the headers line up correctly with the voter data.
+This way, if the data collection method outputs the results in a different order, the program can still work.